rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   why I wrote them.
 They make me feel good.
 I think they make other people feel good.
 They shouldn't make anyone feel bad.
 That's definitely a net positive.
-* Reached two years since the day I first mused.
-If I had known then what I know now, there are so many things I would have done differently.
-  Oh well, we live to learn, right?
-(Or perhaps we learn to live.)
-* In the two years, I had approximately 125 missed musings.
-(Probably more, since I posted multiple musings on some days.)
-Of course, I missed most of the first summer after I started musing, so perhaps that's not quite as bad as it sounds.  (stopped 2016-06-01 with `software-hammers`; restarted 2016-08-30 with `habit-of-writing`).
-That covers ninety or so.
-I think that means I've missed about 35 days out of twenty months.
-  I'd like it to be fewer, but I don't feel crushed by it.
 * Technical readers are submitting pull requests.
 * Realized that I don't remember what I write.
 After yet another discussion in which people disparaged double majors, I had sketched